WillEccles/cpp-seminar/Week-17/README.md

 As you can see, I want two different types.
 These can be the same type, but if they aren't, this will still handle it.

+## Summary

+Templates are an extremely useful tool when you are programming which can be used to remove a whole bunch of overloaded methods.
+They can make debugging a little more difficult, however.

 <sup>Made proudly in the USA. :us:</sup>